Denville NJ Third Offense DWI Lawyer

 Drunk Driving Defense Attorneys in Morris County, New Jersey

 At the Tormey Law Firm, we understand that a DWI charge can happen to anyone.
-If you or a loved one has been charged with a driving while intoxicated offense in New Jersey, contact the Tormey Law Firm at 866-949-6948 for a free consultation, or you can use the online contact form.
+If you or a loved one has been charged with a driving while intoxicated offense in Morris County or elsewhere in New Jersey, contact the Tormey Law Firm at 866-949-6948 for a free consultation, or you can use the online contact form.

 Third Offense DWI Charges in New Jersey

 In New Jersey, third offense DWI is codified in N.J.S.A.
 39:4-50, which provides, in pertinent part, that:

 (a) a person who operates a motor vehicle while under the influence of intoxicating liquor, narcotic, hallucinogenic or habit-producing drug, or operates a motor vehicle with a blood alcohol concentration of 0.08% or more by weight of alcohol in the defendant’s blood, shall be subject: